Audio-WestlakeU/RCT/README.md

 git clone git@github.com:Audio-WestlakeU/RCT-Random-Consistency-Training.git
 ```

-To train the model, please run:
+To train the model, DO NOT forget to change your dataset path to YOUR_PATH_TO_DESED.
+Then, please run:
 ```bash
 python train_sed_rct.py
 ```